This page provides an overview of loading data from Cloud Storage into BigQuery.

 bigquery.dataOwner access to it.

-update tables in the dataset via a load job.
+update tables in the dataset by using a load job.

 For more information on Cloud IAM roles and permissions in BigQuery, see Access control.